Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 How Many Times Can You Retake the NCLEX-RN?

-In most states, you can retake the NCLEX-RN up to eight times per year, with a 45-day waiting period between attempts.
+In most states, you can retake the NCLEX exam up to eight times per year, with a 45-day waiting period between attempts.
 Always check the specific rules in your state or province.
+Pearson VUE provides exam registration and state-specific policies.

 What is the Passing Rate for First-Time Test Takers?